 In kindergarten, Ben touched clay for the first time and his fate as a potter was sealed.
-His parents gave him polymer “clay” to mess with, and when he reached middle school an art teacher gave him clay to make objects at home.
-He would fire them in the school’s kiln.

-He continues to dream of what to work on with all his tomorrows…
+His chosen home has provided him with excellent places to dig stoneware clays and good community, and he continues to dream of what to work on with all his tomorrows…

 Click images to enlarge